tseymourmusic/4iAI-Monograph/monographs/EXECUTIVE_STRATEGY_PAPER.md

 ### **1.1 Objective \& Methodology**

-When high-capacity personnel engage Large Language Models (LLMs) through the structured, four-phase **4iAI framework** (*Idea, Inspiration, Introspection, Integration*), both strategic mapping and complex deliverables (such as complex financial models, system architectures, and operating frameworks) are synthesised significantly faster than through conventional, unassisted workflows.
+When high-capacity personnel engage Large Language Models (LLMs) through the structured, four-phase **4iAI open standard** (*Idea, Inspiration, Introspection, Integration*), both strategic mapping and complex deliverables (such as complex financial models, system architectures, and operating open standards) are synthesised significantly faster than through conventional, unassisted workflows.

 ### **1.2 Theoretical Scope \& Professional Boundaries**

-To maintain clear operational boundaries, this framework adopts a process of **Operational Workflow Mapping**.
-This is a self-directed strategy wherein an employee utilises structured AI interaction to organise unstructured concepts, pinpoint cognitive friction points, and map their unique analytical strengths against established organisational frameworks.
+To maintain clear operational boundaries, this open standard adopts a process of **Operational Workflow Mapping**.
+This is a self-directed strategy wherein an employee utilises structured AI interaction to organise unstructured concepts, pinpoint cognitive friction points, and map their unique analytical strengths against established organisational open standards.

 The AI system serves as an interactive peer-level partner, reflecting the user's strategic inputs using clear professional taxonomy to accelerate operational clarity.